rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 ## Soft multitenancy
-For this blog, "soft multitenancy" is defined as having a single Kubernetes control plane with multiple Istio control planes, one per tenant.
+For this blog, "soft multitenancy" is defined as having a single Kubernetes control plane with multiple Istio control planes and multiple meshes, one control plane and one mesh per tenant.
 The cluster administrator gets control and visibility across all the Istio control planes, while the tenant administrator only gets control of a specific Istio instance.
 Separation between the tenants is provided by Kubernetes namespaces and RBAC.